RadArcadeKid/matchrotate-bl-addon/README.md

 ![All objects match the rotation of the active!](./resources/guide5.png)

 This is the primary feature of the addon, however, you have some features you can play with if you'd like to get more specific.
-If you open up the Match Rotate window in the bottom-left of the viewport, you will notice several parameters:
+If you open up the Match Rotate window in the bottom-left of the viewport, you should see several parameters:

  ![Match Rotate menu](./resources/guide6.png)